 That changed today and Crocante exceeded my expectations.
 Maybe it’s because I didn’t do much restaurant research while I was in Puerto Rico, but this restaurant here in Orlando was better than most places I had over in San Juan without the slow service.

-Seafood Rice
+Seafood Rice Must Order

 First dish we got was the seafood rice which the closest thing I can compare it to is paella.
 My first thought was the serving was kind of small for the $36 price tag and there wasn’t much visible seafood in the rice other than the shrimp on top.
 The flavor was really good though.
 The creamy sauce they drizzled on top added some richness to the umami packed rice.
 The shrimp were perfectly cooked, snappy and plump, and the plantain crisps on top were a nice garnish that added a light crunch to every bite.

-Roti Kan Kan Tray
+Roti Kan Kan Good

 We also got the roti grill mixed tray which contained a lot of their meat options.